rpm-software-management/dnf/doc/command_ref.rst

 Repository-Packages Command
 ---------------------------

 The repository-packages command allows the user to run commands on top of all packages in the repository named ``<repoid>``.
 However, any dependency resolution takes into account packages from all enabled repositories.
-Specifications ``<package-name-spec>`` and ``<package-spec>`` further limit the candidates to only those packages matching at least one of them.
+The ``<package-name-spec>`` and ``<package-spec>`` specifications further limit the candidates to only those packages matching at least one of them.

-``info`` subcommand lists description and summary information about packages depending on the packages' relation to the repository. ``list`` subcommand just dumps lists of that packages.
+The ``info`` subcommand lists description and summary information about packages depending on the packages' relation to the repository.
+The ``list`` subcommand just prints lists of those packages.

 ``dnf [options] repository-packages <repoid> check-update [<package-name-spec>...]``
     Non-interactively checks if updates of the specified packages in the repository are available.
 DNF exit code will be 100 when there are updates available and a list of the updates will be printed.